 [1] Chen, Shifu et al. “fastp: an ultra-fast all-in-one FASTQ preprocessor.”
 Bioinformatics (Oxford, England) vol. 34,17 (2018): i884-i890. doi:10.1093/bioinformatics/bty560

-seeksoultools-DD3,MM,MMD,FAST,FFPE
+SeekSoul Tools-DD3,MM,MMD,FAST,FFPE

 The raw sequencing data was processed by Fastp firstly (Chen, Zhou et al. 2018) to trim primer sequences and low-quality bases.
 Subsequently, Seeksoul tools (Seekgene, Vxxx) was used to process the resting data, demultiplex cellular barcodes and map reads to the human GRCh38 reference genome to generate a feature-barcode matrix, which was used for the downstream analyses, for example converting into a Seurat object by R package Seurat.